Sunday 18th June 2017 at 2.45pm. Venue opens at 2.15pm.

 Marzia has participated in master classes at the “Oxford Lieder Festival” given by Matti Hirvonen and recently in Wigmore Hall given by Roger Vignoles.
 She also received lessons and master classes by Tamara Poddubnaya, Ilona Timchenko, Vladimir Tropp, Macha Beloovsova, Igor Roma, Irene Russo, Bart van de Roer, Rian de Waal, Elena Richter, Jan Wijn, David Kuyken, Mila Baslawskaya, Theodore Paraschivesko, Martino Tirimo, Graham Johnson and Pascal Rogé.

-This rising star’s programme includes Debussy – preludes Book 1, Chopin – Ballade no.1 and Franck – Prelude, Chorale et Fugue.
+This rising star’s programme includes Debussy – preludes Book 1, Beethoven’s Sonata No.12 and Schubert’s Four Impromptus.

 Doors open & wine and coffee-bar from 2.15pm.